NYPL/dgx-skip-navigation-link/README.md

   Content")
 - `target`: ID of the element to focus when the link is activated (String, REQUIRED)
+  a11yText: Text for link to main NYPL Accessibility page,
+  a11yLink: URL of main NYPL Accessibility page,

 If no `target` is provided, an empty span will be output rather than a skip navigation link since it no link would be better than a broken one.